Triumph-KT/ai-agent-orchestration-system/README.md

 ---

+## 🎥 Live Demo

+A complete walkthrough of the system, from submitting tasks via the UI to stress-testing the containerized backend.

+**[Watch the Full Demo on YouTube]**[AI-Ochestrator-System-YouTube](https://youtu.be/kqTNjzzjrQw)

+---

 ## Key Components

 * **Orchestration Server (Node.js/Express):** The central "nervous" system, managing agent connections, a priority task queue, and system state via WebSockets.